rainier39/MD5-Implementation/README.md

 # MD5-Implementation
 A simple C header file which provides a function for computing the MD5 hash of a given string.
+Designed to be easy to use and as readable as possible.

 # Usage
 Place the md5.h file in the same directory as your C source files.
 Simply include the header file at the top of your C program like so: